 The Housing Debt Advice Team has helped hundreds of people to successfully apply for all sorts of grants.
 If you would like further information you can visit Turn2us.

 If you have a spare room in your house you might want to consider the possibility of renting out a room to provide some spare income.
 You can earn up to £7500 or £3750 if letting jointly per annum before you have to pay tax.

 Saving money on bills and switching Suppliers

 You can reduce your utility bills by making sure that your home is properly insulated or by not leaving electrical equipment on standby.
 All the utility companies should be able to give you advice on how to save energy.
-You can also visit Home Heat Helpline for further information about this.
-Energy Made Clear is another useful website.
+You can visit Energy Made Clear; another useful website.
 You can also save money by shopping around for a better deal with other utility suppliers.
 For help you can visit Uswitch or telephone The Energy Saving Trust on 0300 123 1234 or visit www.energysavingtrust.org.uk .